The History of the Credit Card

 BankAmericard created its own association called National BankAmericard Inc. to keep up with MasterCard.
 1970 also marked the first legal dispute in the credit card industry when a small bank in Arkansas sued National BankAmericard for not offering the new MasterCard.
 The lawsuit introduced the idea of “duality” into the credit card system—meaning associations could issue credit cards from multiple card brands leading to an increase in consumer choice.

 Also in 1970, IBM introduced the magnetic stripe in conjunction with American Airlines and American Express.
-This form of data transfer has prevailed for nearly 50 years, but is now being phased out to make way for EMV chips and contactless payment methods.
+This form of credit card technology has prevailed for nearly 50 years, but is now being phased out to make way for EMV chips and contactless payment methods.
+Contactless credit cards, introduced in the US in 2004, have seen a significant rise in popularity since 2008 as major credit card companies began to offer these cards.

 1973: Technologies advance